 Here they are in our pantry (Ps those simple mills almond flour crackers and grain-free granola, both from Costco, are a staple here) :

 Step 3.
-Make a Plan with a Menu Board
+Make a Meal Plan for the week with a Menu Board

 About 7 years ago, I made a DIY menu board and it literally changed.my.life.
 Once I started to put an official menu up for the week, it affected the way we ate, the way we shopped, the way we planned, and the way we spent our money on food.
 It became a source of accountability.
 Our meals became healthier, we wasted less, and we knew what we were having for dinner every night – a consistency that naturally led to more time at the dinner table together as a family.
 So every Sunday, I write up a menu and I stick to it.